elizabethokokonMiva/PrimeFit/README.md

 # PrimeFit Couture – Fashion House Website

-PrimeFit Couture is an 8-page fashion brand website built by Team XYZ as part of our Web Development coursework at Miva University.
+PrimeFit Couture is an 8-page fashion brand website built by Team MAN-CSC M25 G15 as part of our Web Development coursework at Miva University.

 ## 🔥 Website Features